Frequently Asked Questions

 - Which courses are currently required for the BCT major?
 We keep an updated list here.
 Please note that we sometimes drop courses that are not offered anymore but may still appear on your Spire account as required classes.

 - What should I do if I can’t get into a BCT class?
 This sometimes happens – especially for freshmen or sophomores.
-As juniors and seniors, you will have an earlier enrollment appointment and it will get easier to get into classes.
+As juniors and seniors, you will have an earlier enrollment appointment and it will get easier to get into classes (this is based on your number of credits).
 There is no need to panic – check with your advisor when you can and should take a specific class.
 Every BCT major is typically able to take all required classes in the 4-year time frame.
-If you are a senior, also check with the instructor and ask them to override you into the class.
+If you are a senior, also check with the course instructor and ask them to override you into the class.

 - How can I get rid of the advisor hold on my record?
 This hold is there to make sure you meet with your advisor once a semester to check on your progress.
 Just sign up for an advising appointment during advising week.
 This is typically the week before the first students can register for classes.

 - How can I get an override form?
 The link to the form is on this page.
-Fill it out and bring it to the course instructor.
+Fill it out and bring it to an instructor (any faculty member).
 Please remember that it is left to the instructor’s discretion if he/she will give you an override.

 - Can I take more than 19 credits a semester?
 Yes, but you will have to appeal for a credit overload here.